Last Updated on June 24, 2022 by Luke Feldbrugge

 While removing incorrect information may not drastically change your rating, every little improvement helps.
 The longer misinformation remains, the worse your credit score stays.
 Experts recommend monitoring your credit history regularly to keep your credit report accurate.

 2. Options to Buy a House with Bad Credit

 Once you know what you’re up against in terms of your credit score, it’s time to weigh your options.
 Thankfully there are several ways you can still buy a house with bad credit.
 Some strategies you should consider include:

 Backed by the Federal Housing Administration (FHA), these loans are designed for first-time buyers and those with poor credit.
 That’s because FHA loans come with fewer restrictions and are more accepting of those with low credit scores.
 In fact, if you have a FICO credit score of 580 or higher, you can get a home loan with a down payment as low as 3.5%.
 On a $250,000 home, that’s only $8,750.
-If you have a FICO score between 500 and 580, you can still get a mortgage loan, but you’ll have to put at most 10% down.
+If you have a FICO credit score between 500 and 580, you may still qualify for an FHA mortgage loan, but you’ll need to put more money down (typically it is at most 10% down).
 People with credit scores below 500 do not qualify for an FHA loan.
+Qualifying for an FHA home loan is still dependent upon the lender and their financial risk analysis of the home buyer.
+They will look at much more than just your credit score, but the FHA home loan is a legitimate option if a low credit score is your concern.

 Sometimes making a larger down payment on a house is enough to overcome a bad credit score and secure a loan.
 That’s because a larger down payment decreases the risk for the lending agency.
-This may not always be possible, but if you are initially denied a home loan, talk with your mortgage specialist and see if they are willing to approve a loan if you pay a little extra up front.
+This may not always be possible, but if you are initially denied a home loan, talk with your mortgage specialist and see if they are willing to approve a loan if you increase your down payment.

 Find a Co-Signer